percona/pg_tde/CONTRIBUTING.md

 * git
 * make
-* gcc
+* gcc or clang
-* pg_config
+* Percona Server for PostgreSQL 17 or later

 Refer to the [Building from source code](https://github.com/percona/pg_tde?tab=readme-ov-file#building-from-sources-for-community-postgresql) section for guidelines.

 ### Run tests

-When you work, you should periodically run tests to check that your changes don’t break existing code.

-You can find the tests in the `sql` directory.
+You can find the tests in the `sql` and `t` directories.

 #### Run manually

 1. Change the directory to `pg_tde`

-**NOTE**: Make sure `postgres` user is the owner of the `pg_tde` directory

-2. Start the tests
-    1. If you built PostgreSQL from PGDG, use the following command:
+2. Build and install `pg_tde` with the following command:

     ```sh
-        make installcheck
+    make PG_CONFIG=/path/to/postgresql/bin/pg_config install
     ```

-    2. If you installed PostgreSQL server  from Percona Distribution for PostgreSQL, use the following command:
+3. Start Percona Server for PostgreSQL

+4. Run the tests using the following command:

     ```sh
-        sudo su postgres bash -c 'make installcheck USE_PGXS=1'
+    make PG_CONFIG=/path/to/postgresql/bin/pg_config installcheck
     ```

 #### Run automatically

-The tests are run automatically with GitHub actions once you commit and push your changes.
-Make sure all tests are successfully passed before you proceed.
+The tests are run automatically with GitHub actions once you create a pull request.

 ## Documentation contribution